Long ago, I desperately wanted a specific person to acknowledge her role in a difficult experience from my past.

 I was amazed at how quickly I healed once I understood that my healing wasn’t dependent on another person.

-So I ask you, What pain are you holding in your heart that is related to another person?
+What pain are you holding in your heart that is related to another person?

 What story do you wish they could hear?